srobo/runbook/docs/competition/teams/process-docs/team-no-show.md

 * Marking them as `dropped_out_after` the last match of the previous stage of the competition -- probably the Virtual League if there was one, or match `-1` if there are no prior matches

 !!! warning
-    This is very hard to undo once matches start, so only used it the team explicitly confirm they're not coming.
+    This is very hard to undo once matches start, so only mark them as dropped out if the team explicitly confirm they're not coming.

 ## Decide if and how this affects the match schedules